A Generalized Matching Reconfiguration Problem: Proof of Theorem

 as compared to its value \emph{after} the call to Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi_{suf})$, where the last inequality follows as $c(\Pi_{pref}) + c(\Pi_{suf}) > 0$.
 Since we made the call to Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi_{pref})$ after the value of $\cM^*$ has already increased by $c(\Pi_{suf})>0$, it follows that during the execution of Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi_{pref})$, the value of $w(\cM^*)$ may not decrease by more than $W$, as compared to the value of $w(\cM^*)$ \emph{prior} to handling the edges along $\Pi$.

 To conclude, in both cases, the value of $w(\cM^*)$ never decreases by more than $W$ during the process of handling the edges along $\Pi$, and at the end of this process the value grows by $c(\Pi)>0$.
+Moreover, the runtime of this procedure is $O(|\Pi|)$.
+This completes the proof of Theorem \ref{th:app}. \QED \end {proof}